celtic426/blog/_posts/2018-10-16-Two-SSH-keys.md

 ---
 layout: post
-title: "Setup Two SSH Keys on a Mac"
+title: "Multiple SSH Keys on a Mac for Git"
 tags: [SSH, GitHub, code]
 ---